Carrot Marmalade with Citrus Peel & Orange Blossom Water

 - Put a couple of small saucers in the freezer for testing the jam set later.

 - Put the sliced peel in a saucepan and cover with the water.
 Bring to a gentle boil and cook for three minutes.
 Drain well to remove the bitterness from the peel.
 Taste the peel and repeat this step if it’s still too bitter for your taste.

-- Put the cooked peel and carrot slivers (or grated carrots) in the saucepan and add all the sugar, clementine juice and orange blossom water.
+- Put the cooked peel and carrot slivers (or grated carrots) in the saucepan and add all the sugar, juice and orange blossom water.
 Stir to dissolve the sugar and bring to a rolling boil.
 Cook for three minutes, stirring from time to time to make sure all the sugar is dissolved.
-Skim the foam to the top occasionally.
+Skim the foam on the top occasionally.
 Lower the heat and continue cooking (about 20 minutes) or until the syrup is thick.

 - Remove from heat and test the set by dropping a little syrup on one of the chilled saucers.
 After a minute touch the syrup with your finger tip and pull gently.
 If the syrup creases the marmalade is set.
 If not, return to the heat, cook for a couple of minutes and test again.
 Repeat until the marmalade sets. (if adding Cointreau, rum or whisky let the marmalade cool for a minute or two at this stage.
 Then carefully add two tablespoons of the liqueur).

 - Let the marmalade cool and thicken a little.
 Stir through to evenly distribute the peel and carrot in the syrup.
 Pour into two small sterilised jars and seal.